eddanieles/libraryReturns/README.md

 # kin QA Challenge
 Creating this project certainly had it's difficulties.
 However, I am happy to say that is it a fully functioning app with a testing stack.
 I wish I had more time to update the css but it's usable.
-Here is a video app successfully working: https://www.loom.com/share/5367f8145238420cb52a62461a7ce6ae.
+Here is a video of the app successfully working: https://www.loom.com/share/5367f8145238420cb52a62461a7ce6ae.

 The repo includes three separate projects that work together with each other:
 - a front end web application created with Vue JS